-Aston Villa Women v Chelsea Women
+Chelsea move point off top spot with win at Villa

 Post update

-Attempt blocked.
-Kenza Dali (Aston Villa Women) right footed shot from outside the box is blocked.
+Attempt saved.
+Kirsty Hanson (Aston Villa Women) left footed shot from the left side of the box is saved in the centre of the goal.
+Assisted by Rachel Daly.

 Post update